erickmpene/erickmpene/README.md

 ## Contact Me

 I'm open to collaboration and discussion on exciting projects.
-You can reach me via email at [your email address] or through [my LinkedIn profile](link to your LinkedIn profile).
+You can reach me via [my LinkedIn profile](https://www.linkedin.com/in/erick-m-9682b9152/).

 Thank you for visiting my GitHub profile!